 And now, for a something totally different!
-It doesn’t get any sweeter than “Delovely”, a bubbly love song from the musical Anything Goes.
+It doesn’t get any sweeter than “Delovely”, one of the bubbly Broadway duets (and love songs) from the musical Anything Goes.
 It’s super easy to sing — not to mention, flat-out adorable.
 When it comes to musical theatre duets for a male and female, this is one of the classics.

-4. A Male-Female Musical Theater Duet for Legit Singers: “How Could I Ever Know”
+4. Touching Musical Theatre Duet for Legit Singers: “How Could I Ever Know”

 Want to break your listeners’ hearts?
 This duet, which is from the Broadway musical The Secret Garden, will do the trick.
-When it happens in the show, a ghost is finally able to see and talk to her (live) husband.
-It’s a heartbreaking and beautiful moment, and this gorgeous duet is just brimming with emotion.
-It doesn’t require much staging, but if you can really use the lyrics and bring the love and longing, you can leave the audience near tears.
+When it happens in the show, the ghost of a young wife and mother is finally able to speak to her (living) husband.
+It’s a heartbreaking and beautiful moment, and this gorgeous duet is overflowing with emotion.

-We’ll be honest — this duet is designed to showcase a legit soprano.
-The tenor part has some nice notes, but it’s the woman that really shines.
-At the end, the male and female voices come together in some absolutely stunning harmonies.
-Get your high voice in shape for this one, because it requires a bit of vocal gymnastics that will be brutal if you’re not ready and warm.
+This is one of those Broadway duets that’s designed specifically to showcase a legit soprano.
+(The tenor part has some nice notes, but it’s the woman that really shines.)
+Get your high voice in shape; the soprano line requires some vocal gymnastics that will be brutal if you’re not ready and warm.
+At the end, the male and female voices come together in glorious harmonies.

 5. A Duet for Disney Lovers: “I See the Light”

 Okay, so this duet isn’t technically a musical theater duet for a man and a woman, but it’s beautiful nonetheless.
-Don’t write it off just because it was first sung by cartoons.
-Or because it’s Mandy Moore.
-(We know.)
-With its simple piano accompaniment and lovely melody, this song is a joy to sing and listen to.
+With its simple piano accompaniment and lovely melody, this song is an all-around joy.
+(We also love it with two tenors.)

-Naturally, this duet is a love song.
-It’s an absolute joy to sing — the musical line feels natural (except maybe for the “and at last” on the chorus, which seems to have been written specifically for Moore’s style), and it’s just so pleasing to the ear!
-When the lines come together, the result is so, so beautiful.
-Bonus points if you have some chemistry, because your audience won’t be able to stop themselves from going “awwww.”
+Naturally, this duet is a love song (it is Disney, after all).
+It’s a delight to sing — the musical line feels natural), and it’s just so pleasing to the ear!
+When the lines come together, the result is absurdly beautiful.

 6. To Show off Your Passion and Intensity: “So in Love”

-This one is a classic musical theatre duet for a reason — it’s beautiful and so haunting.
-We love that it works for a male and a female singer of any age.
-In most cases, it’s sung by a soprano and a bass/baritone, but a tenor with a hefty bottom range might be able to make it work.
-Also, it’s certainly low enough to be appropriate for a mezzo.
-The two vocal lines often sing in unison, but it works — and it makes those little moments of harmony that much more affecting.
+This one is a classic musical theatre duet.
+Beautiful and haunting, it works well for a male and a female singer of any age.
+In most cases, it’s sung by a mezzo and a bass/baritone, but a tenor with a hefty bottom range might be able to make it work.
+The female line is certainly low enough to be appropriate for a mezzo.
+The two vocal lines often sing in unison, but it makes those little moments of harmony that much more moving.

-This duet is best for a man and a woman with some serious chemistry.
-In the musical (Kiss Me, Kate), the characters’ relationship is a bit fraught, which gives you the chance to infuse a bit of hurt and anger in there with the obvious passion and adoration.
+“So in Love” is one of the Broadway duets that’s best for a man and a woman with some serious chemistry.
+In the musical (Kiss Me, Kate), the characters’ relationship is a fraught, creating an potent blend of passion, adoration, hurt and anger.
 The real challenge on this one is finding decent sheet music for a duet; in many versions, it’s offered as a soprano solo.

-7. For a Man and a Woman with Excellent Comedic Instincts: “The Song That Goes Like This”
+7. For Singers with Excellent Comedic Instincts: “The Song That Goes Like This”

 This duet is from the musical Spamalot, and it is an absolute gem.
-You must have a sense of humor to do this one!
 Have you ever heard the acting advice that says that actors in comedies don’t know they’re in a comedy?
 If you can capture that sense in this song, you’re golden.
-These male and female singers are absolutely ridiculous and melodramatic — and the humor is laugh-out-loud funny if you can take them seriously.
+The male and female singers are absolutely ridiculous and melodramatic — and the humor is laugh-out-loud funny.

 8. When You Need a Quiet, Intimate Moment in a Concert: “They Were You”

 Sweet and simple, “They Were You” is ideal for two singers with excellent chemistry.
-After all, it’s easy to fake chemistry when you’re singing a big, passionate ballad — but with a song that’s this intimate, it is impossible to fake a connection.
-It’s from the Broadway musical The Fantasticks, and it’s sung by two characters who have found their way back to each other after a long separation.
+(With a song this intimate, it’s impossible to fake a connection.)
+The music is from the Broadway musical The Fantasticks, and it’s sung by two characters who have found their way back to each other after a long separation.
 They’re baring their souls, but not dramatically; this is a duet for a man and a woman with some life experience and hard-earned wisdom.
 They know who they are, and they know they’re meant to be together.

 The key here is love.
 If you can capture the simplicity of the emotion that runs between the characters, you’ll have audiences holding their breath at the end so as not to miss a single word.
 We love that this musical theatre duet shows off the voices of the man and woman, and then comes together in a harmony that’s perfect in its simplicity.

-9. A Musical Duet that Shows off a Strong Soprano and Baritone/Bass: “Sarah Brown Eyes”
+9. Duet for a Strong Soprano and Baritone/Bass: “Sarah Brown Eyes”

-First of all: how ridiculous are Audra McDonald and Brian Stokes Mitchell?
-They’re two of the most perfect voices in the contemporary musical theatre.
+First of all: let’s talk about Audra McDonald and Brian Stokes Mitchell, two of the most spectacular voices in the contemporary musical theatre.
 If you’re like the rest of us mortals, this duet is a fun challenge for a male and a female!
 It’s loaded with opportunities to flex your vocal chords.
 The key is to add just enough jazz into it so it’s true to your voice without being a carbon copy of the stage version of Ragtime.

 The real challenge in this song is the number of times that “Sarah Brown Eyes” is repeated.
-If you’ve studied voice or choral singing at all, you know that repeated phrases can never sound the same.
-We love, love love the way Audra and Brian differentiate each one — especially when they’re singing in unison!
+Listen to the way Audra and Brian differentiate each one — especially when they’re singing in unison!
 They’re remarkably in tune with each other, both pitch-wise and in the characterization/emotion/style they put into the words.
-If you can achieve the same thing, it really adds depth to the story of this Broadway duet.
+If you can achieve something similar, it really adds depth to the story of this Broadway duet.

 10. “The Next Time It Happens” Duet from Pipe Dream the Musical

-So chances are, you’ve never seen Pipe Dream — it’s one of Rodgers and Hammerstein’s least-known shows.
-That’s great news for you, because it means that you can sing “The Next Time It Happens” to get the classic R&H sound and still surprise your audience with something new.
-The accompaniment, in particular, has that glorious Golden Age sound that’s so appealing.
-(It’s a bit reminiscent of Cinderella) Then, when you layer the faster vocals on top, it’s just the perfect combination.
-(Also, how much do we love Laura Osnes and Will Chase?)
+So chances are, you’ve never seen Pipe Dream — it’s one of the least-produced Rodgers and Hammerstein musicals.
+That’s great news for you, because it means that you can sing “The Next Time It Happens” to surprise your audience.
+The accompaniment, in particular, has that glorious Golden Age sound.
+(It’s reminiscent of Cinderella) When you layer the faster vocals on top, it’s just the perfect combination.

 We love that the range of this song is really versatile, particularly for the female part.
 It’s pretty low, so it’s great for sopranos and mezzos.
 The male part is pretty solidly baritone, but a tenor with a strong low range could also handle it easily.
 This duet is just overflowing with charm, so it’s an adorable addition to a concert.